exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.9.md

 In Exonum 0.13/Exonum Java 0.9 a transaction message format has been changed.
 `TransactionMessage.Builder` supports this newest format.

-Also, the clients gave to be configured with the instance name and id to be able to submit transactions to a correct instance.
+Also, the clients have to be configured with the instance name and id to be able to submit transactions to a correct instance.

 ## Explore the New Features